Coogee House III

 Country / Gadigal and Bidjigal

-"The smell sun-dried bricks after summer rain" became a poetically charged starting point for this project, which is an exploration of domesticity, nostalgia, childhood and family intimacy.
-It is a private world, where the modest street address belies the variety of nested forms and surprising volumes in the interior.
+"The smell of sun-dried bricks after summer rain" became a poetically charged starting point for this project, which is an exploration of domesticity, nostalgia, childhood and family intimacy.

 Built / 2025